 More than confirming the existence of the lighthouse and part of the remains being buried on the ocean floor couldn’t be done at that time.
-This was due to the lack of specialized archeologists and the are starting to become militarized.
+This was due to the lack of specialized archeologists and they are starting to become militarized.

 In the 1990s there have been two major archeological expeditions.
 One led by French archeologist Jean-Yves Empereur and one led by French/Italian archeologist Franck Goddio.

-The expedition led by Empereur led to the discovery of blocks of granite, 30 sphinxes and 5 obelisks.
+The expedition led by Empereur led to the discovery of blocks of granite, 30 sphinxes, and 5 obelisks.
 He also discovered columns with inscriptions dating back to Ramses II (1279–1213 BC).
 In total, over 3,300 artifacts were cataloged, of which 36 can now be found in museums in Alexandria.

-The other 90s expedition led by Franck Goddio took place on the other side of the harbor and had similar success as it uncovered remains of houses, temples and numerous artifacts.
+The other 90s expedition led by Franck Goddio took place on the other side of the harbor and had similar success as it uncovered remains of houses, temples, and numerous artifacts.